-In \cite{Gao14}, the authors developed a force-input nonlinear bicycle model and applied it in a tube-MPC controller to maneuver a vehicle for a static obstacle avoidance task.
-In several trials of the controlled system under random external noise, they showed that the vehicle trajectories produced by the tube-MPC controller were much tighter (i.e., less scatterred) than those of a classical MPC controller.
-In \cite{Mat19}, the authors investigated a vehicle lane-keeping application based on a linear single-track model.
+The authors of \cite{Gao14} developed a nonlinear bicycle model with force inputs and applied it in a tube-MPC controller to maneuver a vehicle in a static-obstacle-avoidance task.
+In several trials of the controlled system under random external noise, the vehicle trajectories produced by the tube-MPC controller were considerably tighter (i.e., less scattered) than those produced by a classical MPC controller.
+Furthermore, the authors of \cite{Mat19} employed a linear single-track model in a vehicle lane-keeping application.
 Tube-MPC was used to ensure ride comfort and driving stability if model deviations occurred.
-In \cite{Kha21}, the authors proposed a unified framework for a self-driving vehicle which was navigated by a tube-MPC controller to robustly and safely follow a reference trajectory which was generated by a Frenet frame planner.
-The vehicle could also avoid dynamic obstacles.
-The control part of the framework accounted for not only the external state and control disturbances but also internal model uncertainty.
+In \cite{Kha21}, a unified framework was proposed for a self-driving vehicle, which was navigated by a tube-MPC controller to robustly and safely follow a reference trajectory generated by a Frenet frame planner.
+This framework allowed the vehicle to avoid dynamic obstacles.
+The control component of the framework accounted for not only external state and control disturbances but also internal model uncertainty.
 Online estimation of the size of state disturbance was achieved through Gaussian process regression.
-In \cite{Wan22}, a tube-MPC control strategy was proposed and applied to achieve path-following for four-wheel independent drive automated vehicles.
-This model had time-varying uncertainty attributable to tire cornering stiffness.
-However, the control performance of conservative (restrictive) tube-MPC was worse than that of classical MPC when white noise was added to the state variables.
-In \cite{Lu25}, the authors proposed a stochastic tube-MPC method subjected to constraints with probability distributions.
-A dynamic feedback gain mechanism was designed by leveraging covariance steering theory, and the tightened constraints were determined by applying the concept of probabilistic reachable sets.
+In \cite{Wan22}, a tube-MPC strategy was proposed and applied to achieve path-following for four-wheel, independent-drive automated vehicles.
+This model exhibited time-varying uncertainty attributable to tire cornering stiffness.
+However, the control performance of conservative (restrictive) tube-MPC was inferior to that of classical MPC when white noise was added to the state variables.
+The authors of \cite{Lu25} proposed a stochastic tube-MPC method subject to constraints with probability distributions.
+A dynamic feedback gain mechanism was designed on the basis of covariance steering theory, and tightened constraints were determined using the concept of probabilistic reachable sets.
 The nominal constraint region was larger for stochastic tube-MPC than for tube-MPC, indicating that the stochastic approach was an improvement on the excessively conservative tube-MPC method.